View all newsletters

 Not even a Mediterranean jellyfish has the power to sting an unassuming first-time sailor like end-of-trip expenses.

-As mentioned previously, with ‘plus expenses’ charters your APA is paid before you set sail.
+With ‘plus expenses’ charters, your APA is paid before you set sail.
 However, a detailed list of outgoings will be kept by the ship and if your expenses surpass the amount of your APA, you will be asked to cover the amount for the remaining charter.
 Saying this, it does work both ways – any unspent APA will be refunded to you.

 On both all-inclusive and ‘plus expenses’ charters, crew gratuities are not included in the yacht charter price.
-If you were happy with the service, the going rate is around 15 to 20% of the charter cost, so do keep this in mind.
+If you were happy with the service, the going rate for tips is around 15 to 20% of the charter cost.

 Depending on your charter agreement, docking fees, a charge you pay to keep your yacht in a marina or harbor overnight, may or may not be included in the cost.
 These can vary greatly depending on the location, time of year and the size of your yacht.
 Expect to pay the highest docking fees on the Mediterranean during high season with Capri and St Tropez commanding some of the steepest premiums.